exercism/ruby/concepts/arrays/introduction.md

 ## Element Assignment

-Elements can accessed or changed using indexes.
+Elements can be accessed or changed using indexes.
 Subarrays can be accessed by specifying a start index and a size.

 ```ruby
 a = ["", "", "", "", ""]